Knowing the facts and options before deciding which material is the best choice for your tags, will help you avoid wasting time and money.

 Inland Products commonly offers ABS, UV stable, outdoor-rated plastic tags in 0.0625” and 0.125” thickness, and in several layered color options.
 We can make Phenolic, Acrylic, Polycarbonate, and other plastics available as well.

-Marking of plastic tags and plates can be done by laser engraving, rotary engraving, or by use of the Duraprint process.
+Marking of plastic tags and plates can be done by laser engraving, rotary engraving, or by use of our Dura-Print process.
 Laser engraving removes the first color layer of our tags so the contrasting color beneath results in excellent readability of the text or design.